 Private keys of certification authorities used for electronic signature creation are archived for at least 5 years after their usage termination in cryptographic operation.
-The same requirement applies to public key certificate corresponding to private key after its expiration or revocation.
+The same requirement applies to public key certificates corresponding to private key after its expiration or revocation.

-Private keys of certification authorities used in key agreement operations have to be archived after expiry of the validity date of the associated certificate or upon its revocation for the period at least 5 years.
-Archived keys have to be available for 25 years; for the first 15 years they must be accessible on-line.
+Private keys of certification authorities used in key agreement operations must be archived after expiry of the validity date of the associated certificate or upon its revocation for the period at least 5 years.
+Archived keys have to be available for 25 years; for the first 15 years they must be accessible online.